Solemn vow: Vows in religious institutes

-Originally, the vows taken by profession in any of the religious institutes approved by the Holy See were classified not only as public but also as solemn.
-This was declared by Pope Boniface VIII (1235 – 1303).
+In medieval times religious vows taken by members of religious institutes approved by the Holy See were regarded both as solemn and public.
+This was declared by Pope Boniface VIII (1235–1303).

 The situation changed in the 16th century.
 In 1521, two years after the Fifth Lateran Council had forbidden the establishment of new religious institutes, Pope Leo X appointed a rule with simple vows for those tertiaries attached to existing institutes who undertook to live in a community.
 In 1566 and 1568, Pope Pius V rejected this class of institute, but they continued to exist and even increased in number.
 After at first being merely tolerated, they afterwards obtained approval.
 Only on almost the last day of the 19th century were they officially reckoned as religious, when Pope Leo XIII recognized as religious all men and women who took simple vows in such congregations.

 A special case applied to the Jesuits.
 In the 16th century, Ignatius of Loyola obtained authorization for the members of the Society of Jesus to be divided into the professed with solemn vows and the coadjutors with dispensable simple vows.
 Nevertheless, before Pope Leo XIII's reforms in the 19th century, these simple vows constituted them religious in the true and proper sense of the word, with the consequent privileges and exemption of regulars, including the vows being a diriment impediment to matrimony, etc. In theory, the recognition as religious for simple vows had universal validity, but in practice, the Roman Curia considered it an exclusive privilege to the Society of Jesus.